 - Be wary of big consulting companies – Big consulting corporations may have great name recognition, but they’ll likely have an equally large price tag.
 Some companies follow their process whether it fits your organization or not.
 Others may sub-contract Agile Coach services to meet emerging needs.

 Resist the do it yourself temptation – Some companies simply listen to what needs to be done and say: “Great, we can do that ourselves”.
 Be aware of the time and money you could spend doing it yourself instead of hiring a fully experienced Coach to do.

 Want to know more?

 Client Resources is the partner many clients nationwide know and trust to help plan and execute successful agile transformations.
 Are you in the middle of an agile transition and could use some help?
 Are you considering an agile transition and need a place to start?
 We’d love to hear from you.
 You can connect with us on LinkedIn, Facebook, and Twitter.
+To learn more about commonly used agile terms and concepts, view our agile glossary.
 You can also connect with me on LinkedIn and then send me a message or email firstname.lastname@example.org.

 Tom is the Practice Director for Agile Consulting Services at Client Resources Inc in Omaha, NE.
 He specializes in lean, agile, and scrum helping companies catapult their market position by building extremely high performance development organizations.